-Hats/headcoverings may not be worn in KACC classrooms and must be removed and left in student lockers during class time.
+Hats/head coverings may not be worn in KACC classrooms and must be removed and left in student lockers during class time.
 Individual teachers may, when necessary for class activities, allow students to wear hats in the classroom.
 Violations will be treated as a Level 1 Offense (see Discipline Policy).

-Duffel Bags
+Book Bags

-Duffel bags, book bags, and backpacks will be allowed at the Kankakee Area Career Center, but are not allowed in the classroom/shop.
-They must be placed in student lockers during class time.
+Book bags, backpacks and duffel bags must be placed in student lockers during class time.
+They are not allowed in the classroom/shop.
 Violation of this policy will be treated as a Level 1 Offense (see Discipline Policy).